bezmoradi/tutorials/go/08-slice.md

 fmt.Println(slice) // [1000 1 2 3 4 5 6 7 8 9]
 ```

 In the above example, we are mutating the first element of the `slice` at index 0 and if we print both the original slice (`numbers`) and the new one (`slice`), we'll see that they are both mutated.
-To copy a slice/array referring to a pointer in memory, we can:
+To copy and at the same time break the chain between the two, we can use:

 ```go
 numbers := []int{0, 1, 2, 3, 4, 5, 6, 7, 8, 9}